 Flat head screwdriver carried by John Young on Apollo 10

-The only Apollo-flown tools I've seen sold at auction were part of a miscellaneous collection of items flown on Apollo 10 by John Young that was sold at auction in 2009 and later resold on eBay in 2011 plus a set of three small tools flown by Young on Apollo 16.
+The only Apollo-flown tools I've seen sold at auction were two items that were part of a miscellaneous collection of items flown on Apollo 10 by John Young that was sold at auction in 2009 and later resold on eBay in 2011 plus a set of three small tools flown by Young on Apollo 16.

 Wrench carried by John Young on Apollo 10

 The collection of flown items from Apollo 10 included two tools - the 4" long German-made flat-head screwdriver with a translucent yellow plastic handle shown above and the small (2¾") German-made adjustable-end wrench shown on the left.